Outstanding Doctoral Dissertation Award

 Wilbur Owen Sypherd Doctoral Dissertation Award

-In the Humanities (Art History, English, History, Linguistics and Preservation Studies)
+In the Humanities (Art History, Communication, English, History, Linguistics and Preservation Studies)

 George Herbert Ryden Doctoral Dissertation Award

 In the Social Sciences (Criminology, Disaster Science and Management, Economics, Education, Energy and Environmental Policy, Human Development and Family Sciences, Psychology, Political Science & International Relations, Sociology and Urban Affairs and Public Policy)

 Allan P. Colburn Doctoral Dissertation Award